 3. Electron Transport Chain

-By the end, one glucose molecule can generate up to 38 ATP molecules — enough to power many essential cellular functions.
+By the end, one glucose molecule can generate up to 38 ATP molecules, which helps power many essential cellular functions.

-Cells constantly cycle ATP and ADP, so it’s important to know the distinction.
+Cells constantly cycle ATP and ADP, so it is important to know the difference.

-Think of ATP as a fully charged battery, while ADP is half-used and waiting to be recharged.
+Think of ATP as a fully charged battery, while ADP is a half-used battery waiting to be charged again.

 Real-World Examples of ATP in Action

-ATP isn’t just a textbook concept — it’s at work inside your body every second.
+ATP isn’t just a textbook concept — it is at work inside your body every second.

 Everyday Activities Powered by ATP

-• Thinking and learning – ATP fuels brain neurons.
+Thinking and learning – ATP helps brain cells do their job.

 Where Is ATP Found in the Cell?

-ATP is everywhere in your cells, but certain locations produce and store it more efficiently.
+ATP is everywhere in your cells, but certain locations produce it more efficiently.

 Main Locations of ATP